Betrand-dev/Job-search-project/README.md

  from the user and prints out all job posted online and thier job link relating to what the user is looking for.
 ## Get Started
-Get an API Key from
+Subscribe and get an API Key from
 ```
  https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch
 ```